FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 2. Sensory Profile

-Coffee furanone is renowned for its sweet, caramel-like aroma with nuances of burnt sugar and maple syrup.
-It is often described as having a moderate to high intensity with good diffusion properties.
-The compound serves as an impact note in flavor systems, providing a rich, sweet background that enhances the overall sensory experience.
-While specific taste and odor thresholds are not widely documented, its potent aroma suggests low threshold values, making it effective even at minimal concentrations.
+Coffee furanone is renowned for its sweet, caramel-like aroma with nuances of burnt sugar and maple.
+It is often described as having a moderate to strong intensity with good diffusion properties.
+The compound plays a significant role as an impact note in flavor compositions, providing depth and realism to sweet profiles.
+While specific taste and odor thresholds are not widely documented, its potent aroma suggests it is effective at low concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature